mongodb/specifications/source/client-side-encryption/tests/README.rst

 2. Invoke `CreateEncryptedCollection(CE, DB, "testing1", Opts, "local", null)`.
-3. Expect the invocation to fail with an error indicating that ``encryptedFields`` is not defined for the collection, and expect that no collection was created within the databse.
+3. Expect the invocation to fail with an error indicating that ``encryptedFields`` is not defined for the collection, and expect that no collection was created within the database.
 It would be *incorrect* for CreateEncryptedCollection_ to create a regular collection without queryable encryption enabled.